Simeprevir Pregnancy and Breastfeeding Warnings

-Animal studies with simeprevir have revealed evidence of fetal harm.
+Animal studies with this drug have revealed evidence of fetal harm.
 In mice, significantly reduced fetal weights, increased fetal skeletal variations, early and late in utero fetal losses, and early maternal deaths were seen with exposures about 4 or 6 times higher than human AUC at the recommended daily dose.
 In pregnant rats, early deaths and significantly reduced body weight gain were seen at exposures similar to and 0.7 times clinical AUC, respectively.
-Significantly reduced body weight and negative effects on physical growth (delay and small size) and development (decreased motor activity) were seen in developing rat offspring exposed to simeprevir in utero; maternal exposure was similar to clinical AUC at the recommended daily dose.
+Significantly reduced body weight and negative effects on physical growth (delay and small size) and development (decreased motor activity) were seen in developing rat offspring exposed to this drug in utero; maternal exposure was similar to clinical AUC at the recommended daily dose.
 There are no controlled data in human pregnancy.
-Simeprevir must not be used as monotherapy.
-Pregnancy must be avoided in female patients and female partners of male patients during simeprevir combination therapy.
-Females of reproductive potential and their male partners should not receive ribavirin unless they are using at least 2 reliable forms of effective contraception during ribavirin therapy and for at least 6 months after therapy.
-A negative pregnancy test should be obtained immediately before the start of combination therapy and monthly pregnancy testing is recommended during and for 6 months after treatment.
+This drug must not be used as monotherapy.
+Pregnancy must be avoided in female patients and female partners of male patients using a ribavirin-containing regimen.
+Females of reproductive potential and their male partners should not receive ribavirin unless they are using at least 2 reliable forms of effective contraception during therapy and for at least 6 months after therapy.
+A negative pregnancy test should be obtained immediately before the start of therapy and monthly pregnancy testing is recommended during and for 6 months after ribavirin therapy.
 To monitor maternal-fetal outcomes of pregnant patients or pregnant partners of male patients exposed to ribavirin, a Ribavirin Pregnancy Registry has been established.
-Such exposures should be reported by calling 1-800-593-2214 (USA).
-FDA pregnancy category X: Studies in animals or humans have demonstrated fetal abnormalities and/or there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience, and the risks involved in use of the drug in pregnant women clearly outweigh potential benefits.
-FDA pregnancy category C: Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.
+Healthcare providers and patients are encouraged to report exposures occurring during or up to 6 months before pregnancy.
+For additional information: ribavirinpregnancyregistry.com US FDA pregnancy category X: Studies in animals or humans have demonstrated fetal abnormalities and/or there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience, and the risks involved in use of the drug in pregnant women clearly outweigh potential benefits.
+US FDA pregnancy category C: Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.

 Simeprevir Breastfeeding Warnings

-Due to the potential for side effects in nursing infants, a decision should be made to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.
-Excreted into human milk: Unknown Excreted into animal milk: Yes The effects in the nursing infant are unknown.
+A decision should be made to discontinue breastfeeding or discontinue the drug, taking into account the importance of the drug to the mother and the benefit of breastfeeding for the infant; a different drug may be preferred.
+Excreted into human milk: Unknown Excreted into animal milk: Yes Comments: The effects in the nursing infant are unknown.

 Disclaimer: Every effort has been made to ensure that the information provided by Cerner Multum, Wolters Kluwer Health and Drugs.com is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
 This material does not endorse drugs, diagnose patients, or recommend therapy.
 This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective, or appropriate for any given patient.
 Multum Information Services, Inc. does not assume any responsibility for any aspect of healthcare administered with the aid of information Multum provides.
 Copyright 2000-2008 Multum Information Services, Inc. The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.